icecube/dnn_reco/docs/source/pages/getting_started/01_create_training_data.rst

     # create job files (--help for more options)
     python create_job_files.py configs/tutorial_dnn_reco/getting_started/create_training_data_01_py3-v4.1.1.yaml -d $DNN_HOME/training_data/

-This will write the exectuable job files and the configuration file that was used to the directory ``$DNN_HOME/training_data/processing``.
+This will write the executable job files and the configuration file that was used to the directory ``$DNN_HOME/training_data/processing``.
 The output files will be written to ``$DNN_HOME/training_data/datasets``.
 You may also write DAGMan files if you pass the option ``--dagman``.